Immediate Past President

 Gerald A. Erickson, DMSc, PA-C, DFAAPA

-Gerald (Jerry) A. Erickson Jr., MMSc, PA-C, DFAAPA, serves as president of the PA Foundation Board of Trustees.
+Gerald (Jerry) A. Erickson Jr., MMSc, PA-C, DFAAPA, serves as immediate past president of the PA Foundation Board of Trustees.
 A member of the Foundation’s Lifetime Legacy Circle, he has served on the organization’s Program Committee and Grants and Scholarships Committee.
-He most recently served as vice president for the Board of Trustees.
+He most recently served as president for the Board of Trustees.
 He has served as chair of the AAPA Constituent Relations Work Group, Reference Committee and House of Delegates Advisory Committee on Social and Professional Issues.

 He has served two terms as the president of the Fellowship of Christian Physician Assistants and has served on the Georgia Association Physician Assistant (GAPA) Board of Directors as secretary and member-at-large.
 He started his medical career as a medic in the US Army, and is a longtime member of the AAPA House of Delegates, the Veterans Caucus of AAPA, Physician Assistant Education Association, Association of Family Practice Physician Assistants and the Physician Assistants for Latino Health.

 Jerry is currently working in urgent care and is an adjunct clinical assistant professor at the Lenoir-Rhyne University PA program in Hickory, N.C., where he was the founding director of didactic education.
 Prior to that, he was the associate clinical coordinator at the Mercer University PA program in Atlanta, and he has been involved with teaching at the University of Nevada Las Vegas and the U.S. Army.